ddkpham/dhyana/README.md

 2. User Feature

     - In the app bar, there is a search icon.
 This takes you to the search user page, which provides the ability to find any user on the platform, and view their Profile Page
     - The Profile Page shows what teams a user belongs to, and what projects they are working on.
-It additionally shows information about the user, and provides the ability to add that user to any team you currently belong to.
+It additionally shows information about the user, and provides the ability to add that user to any team you currently belong to
-    - My Profile and Edit Profile provide the ability to view and edit your own information, and delete your account, if you desire.
+    - My Profile and Edit Profile provide the ability to view and edit your own information, and delete your account, if you desire

 3. Home Page

-    - The Home page displays all teams and projects that a user belongs to,
+    - The Home page displays all teams and projects that a user belongs to
-    - Each team and its associated projects are contained in a column, for ease of identifcation.
+    - Each team and its associated projects are contained in a column, for ease of identifcation
     - Contains buttons to create team and create project
     - Ability to navigate into your teams' pages and your projects' pages